JeffreySarnoff/SaferIntegers.jl/README.md

 > Get the package: `Pkg.add("SaferIntegers")`
 > Use the package:  `using SaferIntegers`

-- These functions check for overflow/underflow automatically:
+- These functions check for overflow automatically:
     - `abs`, `neg`, `div`, `fld`, `fld1`, `cld`, `rem`, `mod`, `mod1`
     - `divrem`, `fldmod`, `fldmod1`
     - `-`, `+`, `*`, `^`